clemsonciti/genomics-workshop/_episodes/04-ncbi.md

 @SRR098034.3 30KR6AAXXLesnki_set_1_2:1:2:1255:120 length=36
 GTTCGCCAAGTTCATTGGCAGAGGGAGCCAACAGAC
 ~~~
+{: .output}

-# Exercise
+> ## Exercise
-Write a PBS job script that will run prefetch and then fastq-dump on the remaining 4 SRR IDs listed in the Data Set table.
+> Write a PBS job script that will run prefetch and then fastq-dump on the remaining 4 SRR IDs listed in the Data Set table.
-*	_Remember to include the module load sratoolkit/2.8.2-1 command at the beginning of your script_
+> Remember to include the module load sratoolkit/2.8.2-1 command at the beginning of your script.

-Submit your job script using `qsub` so that it can run while we are doing the next module (it will take about 40 minutes to complete on all files).
+> Submit your job script using `qsub` so that it can run while we are doing the next module (it will take about 40 minutes to complete on all files).
+>
+{: .challenge}